 We have close links with many of our local businesses.
-Each year we take time to support our local Care Homes through carol singing.
-We work closely with Crieff in Leaf to provide ECO activities for our learners and the wider community.
+Prior to the COVID19 restrictions, each year we took time to support our local Care Homes through visits and carol singing.
+We also worked closely with Crieff in Leaf to provide ECO activities for our learners and the wider community.
+We look forward to being able to resume these activities again once permitted.